Marshall-67/RiotGames-Gen.py/README.md

 ### [Bunk] Riot Games Account Generator w/ Captcha Support ###

-A script that automates the process of creating a League of Legends account through the official website.
+A script that automates the process of creating a riot games account

 **Reason**